"A self there is that listens in the heart

 It is our hope that participation in our programs will deepen your faith and that you leave with a deeper thirst for the goodness of God and for justice for God’s beloved creation.
 But the work you do is between you and the Holy Spirit.
 Please pray always for the guidance, open heart, and spontaneous wisdom that lie at the heart of spiritual direction.

-Our Program in the Art of Spiritual Direction includes three primary components: classes, a practicum, and additional reading and online training.
+Our Program in the Art of Spiritual Direction includes three primary components: coursework, practicum, and ongoing study throughout year in between January sessions.

-The Diploma in the Art of Spiritual Direction (DASD) has been the flagship program for spirituality studies at SFTS for over twenty years.
-It is unique in the depth of supervised practice it makes available and in its emphasis on academic course-work to complement spiritual formation.
+The Diploma in the Art of Spiritual Direction (DASD) has been the flagship program for spirituality studies at SFTS for over thirty years.
+It is unique in the depth of supervised practice and in its emphasis on academic coursework to complement spiritual formation.
 Participants in the diploma add online academic courses to each retreat module to integrate academic study with practical experience.

 There are many ways to provide spiritual friendship to others, the community, and the world.
 For some, this will take the form of spiritual direction: prayerful companionship with others on a spiritual path.
 A director’s contemplative listening is the fruit of their commitment to sustained prayer and spiritual practice.
 The certificate provides study and practical experience for those who desire training for a vocation in spiritual direction.